- domperidone maleate

 With the combination of oral domperidone 10mg four times daily and ketoconazole 200mg twice daily, a mean QTc prolongation of 9.8 msec was seen over the observation period, with changes at individual time points ranging from 1.2 to 17.5 msec.
 With the combination of domperidone 10mg four times daily and oral erythromycin 500mg three times daily, mean QTc over the observation period was prolonged by 9.9 msec, with changes at individual time points ranging from 1.6 to 14.3 msec.
 Both the Cmax and AUC of domperidone at steady state were increased approximately three-fold in each of these interaction studies.
 In these studies domperidone monotherapy at 10mg given orally four times daily resulted in increases in mean QTc of 1.6 msec (ketoconazole study) and 2.5 msec (erythromycin study), while Ketoconazole monotherapy (200mg twice daily) led to increases in QTc of 3.8 and 4.9 msec, respectively, over the observation period.

 There are limited post-marketing data on the use of domperidone in pregnant women.
-A study in rats has shown reproductive toxicity at a high, maternally toxic dose.
-The potential risk for humans is unknown.
-Therefore, domperidone should only be used during pregnancy when justified by the anticipated therapeutic benefit.
+Studies in animals have shown reproductive toxicity at maternally toxic doses (see section 5.3).
+Domperidone should only be used during pregnancy when justified by the anticipated therapeutic benefit.